-9. PROCEDURE FOR RECORDING UNACCEPTABLE BEHAVIOUR
+10. PROCEDURE FOR RECORDING UNACCEPTABLE BEHAVIOUR

-Behavioural incidents must be recorded in SIMS.
+All behavioural incidents must be recorded in SIMS.
 The incident must be recorded as fully as possible including the 'Action taken'.
 The language used in recording behavioural incidents must be factual and objective.

 Recording behavioural incidents accurately and consistently ensures: